Xt-EHR/xt-ehr-common/input/pagecontent/index.md

 ### Specification
 Xt-EHR Commons IG is a base for all the other implementation guides created in Xt-EHR project.
 Xt-EHR Commons IG should be used as a dependency for all the use cases to make sure common data objects (patient, medication, etc) are modelled in a consistent way.

+The principles of creating common resources are described in [Xt-EHR Metadata IG](https://xt-ehr.github.io/xt-ehr-metadata/).

 ### Authors and contributors

 This Implementation Guide is a work result across different work packages, mostly by WP5, WP6, and WP7.